 Guardian (Templar Ascendancy) is often picked by people that run an Aurabot (a support build which focuses on running as many auras as possible).
 Guardian is a great ascendancy if you have friends to play with, but in a solo setting you will not be able to do much.
 Playing an Aurabot Guardian is great if you want to farm maps with a buddy on a low budget.

-Inquisitor (Templar Ascendancy) shines with crit builds such as Storm Brand or Winter Orb which have become meta in PoE Betrayal.
+Inquisitor (Templar Ascendancy) shines with crit builds such as Storm Brand or Winter Orb which have become meta in PoE Betrayal and they are still very strong in Synthesis.
 The main node you should be getting on an Inquisitor is Inevitable Judgement because it makes your Critical Strikes ignore Enemy Monster Elemental Resistances.

 Deadeye (Scion Ascendancy) is often the best Ascendancy pick for ranged bow skill characters.
 The Deadeye Ascendancy performs well in Tornado Shot, Barrage and Rain of Arrow builds because of Endless Munitions and Ricochet Ascendancy nodes.
 Overall you can’t go wrong with a Deadeye in bow builds but beware that bow skills that don’t scale well with levels will require very high DPS bows to perform well (making Deadeye a very high budget build choice if you want to do higher level PvM content).